Tharun-02/Food101/README.md

 # Food101
-## Image classification of 101 classes of food
+## Image classification for 101 classes of food.